sarvan24/interfiling.github.io/README.md

 **Q:** My PPD or blood test came positive for TB, what should I do?

-**A:** This is normal for many Asian people so dont worry.
+**A:** This is normal for many Asian people so don't worry.
 Your doctor will advice for x-ray test which can show negative for TB.
+##

+**Q:** I interfiled medical but now received RFE asking for the medical records, what should I do?

+**A:** Respond to RFE and send them another sealed I-693 Medical Reports signed by the Civil Surgeon.
+You can get multiple medical reports from your doctor, they may charge some fees for this.
+##

+**Q:** Do USCIS send receipt notice after interfiling?

+**A:** No. USCIS will not send receipt notice or any type of communication after they receive a medical record.
+##

+**Q:** How long it will take to attach medical record to my case?

+**A:** Once USCIS receives your package, it may take 2-5 days, but again it totally depends on the processing service center.
+Some service centers may take more time.
+##

+**Q:** How I will know if my medical is attached to my case or not?

+**A:** You may check by using EMMA chat or call USCIS.
+##

+**Q:** Does calling USCIS multiple times have any affect on the case?

+**A:** No, as per [these immigrations attorney](https://www.avvo.com/legal-answers/does-calling-uscis-multiple-times-have-any-affect--3773865.html).
+If your attorney suggests not to call USCIS then follow what they say.
 ##

 ## References
 - [Cover Letter, post #574](https://www.trackitt.com/usa-discussion-forums/i485-eb/2195323555/interfile-medicals-without-rfe-pd-current-with%E2%80%A6/page/29 )